PremiseWP/Premise-Boxes/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed issue when inserting other shortcodes or content that create conflicts with the editor.
+* Added a placeholder so that when there is no content the shortcode can still be selected.

 = 1.0.1 =
 * Fixed plugin file not being found.
 Had upper case letters for the directory which changed when lauching the plugin. updated to lower casee, we are good now!